-Iraq orders halt of Kurdistan vote
+Iraq orders halt to Kurdistan vote

 Iraqi Prime Minister Haider al-Abadi has formally demanded the suspension of next week's referendum on Kurdish independence.

-The Supreme Court also ordered that the poll must be postponed until questions over its legality have been addressed.
+The Supreme Court also ordered that the poll must be postponed until questions over its legality were addressed.

 Despite global opposition, the Kurdistan Regional Government backed the 25 September vote on Friday.